My Norwegian Holiday, Inspired By The New Hallmark Movie

 Here are more of my favorite Vigeland sculptures:

-Munch Museum – I’ve yet to visit the new Munch Museum but even the older, smaller building in Tøyen was worth a visit.
+Munch Museum – The new Munch Museum is gorgeous.
+But even the older, smaller building in Tøyen was worth a visit.
 Now, the waterfront museum features 13 floors and 11 gallery spaces.
 There are over 200 works of Edvard Munch on permanent display plus a restaurant, cafe, bar, concert hall, cinema and fantastic view of Oslo.

 The Royal Palace – Home to the King and Queen of Norway, the palace is open to tours only in the Summer.
 It’s been years since I toured it and photos are not allowed, but I recall enjoying the chapel most of all.